 Shop until you drop!
 Head out for a day of retail therapy with your nearest and dearest.
-There is a place to shop for everybody whether you are after high street brands or something really special, you will not be disappointed.
+There's a place to shop for everybody whether you're after high street brands or something special, you will not be disappointed.

 Gloucester Quays - Gloucester Quays Outlet have an outstanding mix of high street and designer labels at up to 70% off recommended retail prices.
 A great day out with friends with plenty of places to wine and dine.

 Swindon Designer Outlet - Swindon Designer Outlet sits on the edge of the picturesque county of Wiltshire and is the gateway to one of the world’s great travel destinations, the Cotswolds.
 The centre is surrounded by areas of outstanding natural beauty, quaint market towns and villages and internationally renowned destinations including Bath, Oxford and Stonehenge.
-With over 90 stores, they offer something for everyone ranging from iconic fashion brands like Polo Ralph Lauren, Phase Eight, Tommy Hilfiger and Hugo Boss to athletic labels, like Nike and high-street favourites, like Superdry and Fossil.
+With over 90 stores, they offer something for everyone ranging from iconic fashion brands like Polo Ralph Lauren, Tommy Hilfiger and Hugo Boss to athletic labels, like Nike and high-street favourites, like Superdry, Phase Eight and Fossil.

 Head out for a day of family fun!
-You will find so much to do and there is something suitable for all ages.
+You'll find so much to do and there's something suitable for all ages.